Vladimir Pešić

-Vladimir Pešić (1973) is a scientist from Montenegro, a biologist who is an expert on Hydrachnidiae, the water mites, and a co-author taxon authority for a new species of freshwater snail Valvata montenegrina Glöer & Pešić, 2008 (Valvatidae, Gastropoda).
+Vladimir Pešić (born 1973) is a scientist from Montenegro, and a biologist who is an expert on Hydrachnidiae, the water mites.
+He is also a co-author taxon authority for a new species of freshwater snail (Valvata montenegrina) Glöer & Pešić, 2008 (Valvatidae, Gastropoda).
 Pešić works in the Department of Biology at the University of Montenegro, at Podgorica.
+He is editor of the journal Ecologica Montenegrina.

-Dr Vladimir Pešić, along with his team, has discovered a new species of Litarachna in Puerto Rico and named it Litarachna lopezae, after Jennifer Lopez.
+Pešić, along with his team, has discovered a new species of Litarachna in Puerto Rico and named it Litarachna lopezae, after Jennifer Lopez.